ninewise/dissertation/umgap/chapter.md

 create a frequency table.
 This suggests subdividing the data per read.

-This dimension of subdivision gives the opportunity for easy parallelization, following a map-reduce [TODO ref] strategy.
+This dimension of subdivision gives the opportunity for easy parallelization, following a map-reduce strategy.
 Each read can be processed in a separate thread, with little to no parallelization overhead.
 This allows realization of the full power of the executing machine.